YuTian8328/NER-Finnish-BERT/README.md

 NER Practice based on [FinBERT](https://github.com/TurkuNLP/FinBERT)
 <br/>
 <br/>
-The task is to  extract NAME ENTITIES From product descriptions which are multiligual
+The task is to  extract NAME ENTITIES From product descriptions which are multilingual (mainly in Finnish and English)
 <br/>
 <br/>
 ### For example